Southampton Corporation No. 45

 Even with these features, it was still necessary to warn passengers by means of a notice on the upper deck to remain seated while the car was passing under Bargate and not to touch the overhead wire.

 Because this design provided insufficient support for the upper deck, however, Southampton Corporation gradually rebuilt the twelve Hurst Nelson cars to a four window configuration.
 The exact date of this conversion is not entirely clear from the original Southampton tramway minutes that have survived.
 These suggest that some alterations were carried out in 1914, though a major rebuilding of 45 did not appear to have taken place until 1917.

-Buying a tramcar for posterity was the easy part, however.
+Buying a tramcar for posterity following its withdrawal from service was the easy part, however.
 A much bigger challenge was finding somewhere to accommodate it, which necessitated a number of moves until a permanent home could be found for it.